Shadowless Sword: Cast and characters

 Gun Hwa-pyung was the son of a Balhae general/official who was executed by Ae of Balhae, who was the last king of Balhae.
 Gun Hwa-pyung somehow survived the execution and defected to the rising Khitan.
 He and several other Balhae defectors gathered together to form the Chuk Ssal Dan.
 He and this organization were under the control of a governor of the Dongdan.
-Hwa-pyung vowed revenge on the Balhae Royal Family for destroying he and his father's family name and status.
+Hwa-pyung vowed revenge on the Balhae Royal Family for destroying his and his father's family name and status.
 He secretly plotted to kill off all of the royal family members, betray his master, and put himself on the former Balhae throne as king of a new kingdom.
 This plan does not seem to work out for him, as he finds that the last prince of Balhae has some secrets of his own to share.